ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 - Perform the OS-specific steps setup below before continuing with these steps.
 - Run `make` to compile all of the programs.
 - Run the `install` script to create the needed environment variables.
+  - Note that on Linux, you will need to logout and log back in after this.
 - On Windows, it is useful to add the `bin` directory to your system path (not needed, just conventient).

 ### For Linux